 Mt Arthur 27 Oct 2013

-I have been sick in bed for two weeks, so just wanted to do something small today – but boy was I keen to do SOMETHING after so much hanging around my bed.
+I have been sick in bed for two weeks, so just wanted to do something small today – but boy was I keen to do SOMETHING after so much hanging around in bed.

 One of the many fantastic things about Tasmania is that at 2.30 pm you can make an announcement like: “Let’s go climb a mountain”, and it’s possible.
 Off we set to go up Arthur and take some photos.
 I had been up Arthur lots about 15-17 years ago, but hadn’t been up since, and had never actually been beyond the first of the many steel structures up there.
 I had also never seen the view, despite having done the climb on numerous occasions.

 We were in a rush, and I knew Arthur well, so we packed nothing and off we set.
 On the way I thought it was a shame that I’d neglected to bring my instructions on how to get there.
 No problems.
 We found a sign pointing to the track on the main road, so took it, but everything seemed very different from the last time.
 I must be getting old.
 Memory fading ….